James000916/MeowBlock/README.md

 ✅ Free - no subscription or payment is needed.
 ✅ Skips the ads on the player in less than 1 second.
 ✅ Removes ad elements on the home page, search page and player page.
-✅ Stays undetectable by YouTube.
+✅ Uses simple JavaScript only while remaining undetectable by YouTube.
-✅ Uses simple JavaScript only.
-No personal data is collected.
+✅ No personal data is collected.

 ## Working principle